 I am a performance maker and collaborator based in South London, working in both Performing Arts and Participatory Arts sectors.

-Collaboration is at the heart of what I do, and over the years I have worked with performers, writers, choreographers, poets, visual artists, rappers and activists to create engaging works of live performance.
+Collaboration is at the heart of what I do, and over the years I have worked with performers, writers, choreographers, musicians, poets, visual artists, rappers, circus artists and activists to create engaging works of live performance.
 In the participatory arts sector I have worked with refugees, adults experiencing homelessness, Roma communities, marginalised people, people accessing health and mental health services, young people not accessing work or education, and young people experiencing difficulty with speech, language and communication skills.

 Since September 2015, I’ve been working in my capacity as National Touring Director for Raw Material, a youth arts charity based in Brixton, South London.
 Following the great success of the touring project Raw Roads: Invisible (Arts Council England funded) in 2015/2016, I created Raw Roads: Imagine, which toured England during 2017.
 For both rewarding projects, I was Artistic Director and Project Manager.